Step-by-Step Redis Cluster Slot Migration Guide

 echo "PASS: Migration complete"

 Enforce mandatory manual approval gates for migrations exceeding 1,000 slots.
-Integrate Prometheus redis_cluster_slots_assigned and redis_cluster_slots_ok metrics into your deployment dashboard to trigger automated rollbacks if slot coverage drops below 100% for >60 seconds.
+Integrate Prometheus redis_cluster_slots_assigned and redis_cluster_slots_ok metrics into your deployment dashboard to trigger automated rollbacks if slot coverage drops below 100% for more than 60 seconds.

-After the final slot batch transitions to STABLE, validate topology consistency and monitor convergence metrics:
+After the final slot batch is committed, validate topology consistency and monitor convergence metrics:

 redis-cli --cluster check <any-node>:<port>

 Confirm that cluster_stats_messages_received and cluster_stats_messages_sent stabilize within 5–10 seconds, indicating gossip convergence.
-Track migrate_failed and migrate_timeout counters in INFO CLUSTER to identify persistent network bottlenecks.
+Watch cluster_slots_pfail/cluster_slots_fail in CLUSTER INFO and re-run redis-cli --cluster check to surface persistent network bottlenecks or stalled slots.
 For teams scaling beyond single-region deployments, review the broader architectural patterns documented in Redis Cluster Scaling, Sharding & Automation to align slot distribution with cross-AZ latency requirements.

 Maintain a 24-hour observation window before decommissioning legacy nodes.
-Monitor connection pool utilization, latency_percentiles_usec, and replica sync lag (master_repl_offset delta) to ensure the cluster has fully absorbed the new topology.
+Monitor connection pool utilization, latency_percentiles_usec from LATENCY HISTORY, and replica sync lag (master_repl_offset delta) to ensure the cluster has fully absorbed the new topology.